-- A Requester shall not have multiple outstanding requests to the same Responder, with the following exception: as addressed in GET_VERSION request and VERSION response messages, a Requester may issue a GET_VERSION to a Responder to restart the protocol due to an internal error or reset, even if the Requester has existing outstanding requests to the same Responder. - 132 If the Requester has sent a request to a Responder and wants to send a subsequent request to the same Responder, then the Requester shall wait to send the subsequent request until after the Requester completes one of the following actions: - · Receives the response from the Responder for the outstanding request. - Times out waiting for a response. - · Receives an indication, from the transport layer, that transmission of the request message failed.
+- A Requester shall not have multiple outstanding requests to the same Responder, with the following exception: as addressed in GET_VERSION request and VERSION response messages, a Requester may issue a GET_VERSION to a Responder to restart the protocol due to an internal error or reset, even if the Requester has existing outstanding requests to the same Responder. - 126 If the Requester has sent a request to a Responder and wants to send a subsequent request to the same

+Responder, then the Requester shall wait to send the subsequent request until after the Requester completes one of the following actions:

-- The Requester encounters an internal error or reset. - A Requester may send simultaneous request messages to different Responders.
+- · Receives the response from the Responder for the outstanding request. - · Times out waiting for a response. - Receives an indication, from the transport layer, that transmission of the request message failed. - · The Requester encounters an internal error or reset. - 127 A Requester may send simultaneous request messages to different Responders.

-8.8 Requirements for Responders
+128 8.8 Requirements for Responders

-- A Responder is not required to process more than one request message at a time. - A Responder that is not ready to accept a new request message shall either respond with an ERROR response message with ErrorCode=Busy or silently discard the request message. - 137 If a Responder is working on a request message from a Requester, the Responder may respond with ErrorCode=Busy. - 138 If a Responder enables simultaneous communications with multiple Requesters, the Responder is expected to distinguish the Requesters by using mechanisms that are outside the scope of this specification.
+- 129 A Responder is not required to process more than one request message at a time. - A Responder that is not ready to accept a new request message shall either respond with an ERROR response message with ErrorCode=Busy or silently discard the request message. - 131 If a Responder is working on a request message from a Requester, the Responder may respond with ErrorCode=Busy. - If a Responder enables simultaneous communications with multiple Requesters, the Responder is expected to distinguish the Requesters by using mechanisms that are outside the scope of this specification.

-139 9 Timing requirements
+133 9 Timing requirements

-- 140 The Timing specification for SPDM messages table shows the timing specifications for Requesters and Responders. - If the Requester does not receive a response within T1 or T2 time accordingly, the Requester may retry a request message.
-A retry of a request message shall be a complete retransmission of the original SPDM request message. - The Responder shall not retry SPDM response messages.
+- The Timing specification for SPDM messages table shows the timing specifications for Requesters and Responders. - If the Requester does not receive a response within T1 or T2 time accordingly, the Requester may retry a request message.
+A retry of a request message shall be a complete retransmission of the original SPDM request message.
+Because a retried message is identical to the first, a retried message shall not be used in transcript hash calculations. - The Responder shall not retry SPDM response messages.
 It is understood that the transport protocol(s) may retry, but that is outside of the SPDM specification.